 It is mandatory for the operator to reboot nodes to be able to perform next update or pod management operation.

-Run the following command to check the reboot pending status for nodes in the pod, post update
+Run the following command to check the reboot pending status for nodes in the pod, post update usage: hvim reboot-statu Run hvim reboot-status help command # hvim help reboot-status usage: hvim reboot-status List of Openstack Nodes that require a reboot Sample command execution: Fetching Nodes that requ nire a Reboot Node Name Reboot Required compute-server-hostnam compute-server-hostnam compute-server-hostnam ne3 No

-Managing Reboot of VIM Management Node and Standalone Control and Ceph Nodes
+Managing Reboot of VIM Management Node and Standalone Control and Ceph Nodes sl hutdown -r now The power down of nodes must be done gracefully but not via CIMC/BMC/ILO to avoid potential disk corruption.

 You must reboot the nodes that constitute the control plane of VIM with utmost care, only during a maintenance window.
-Execute the VIM cluster recovery, if any of the controllers are rebooted.
-Check the ceph status post reboot of the Ceph nodes and wait until Ceph reaches HEALTH_OK state.
+Execute the VIM cluster recovery if any of the controllers are rebooted.
+Check the ceph status post reboot of the Ceph nodes and wait until Ceph reaches HEALTH\OK state.